 The signed verification statement documents that an individual has completed the requirements of a nutrition and dietetics education program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND[®]).
-The verification statement allows an individual:
+Depending on the verification statement received following program completion, it allows an individual:

-- To establish eligibility for a Dietetic Internship program: The completion of ACEND®Didactic Program in Dietetics (DPD) requirements and at least a bachelor's degree from a U.S. regionally accredited college/university or foreign equivalent are necessary for eligibility to enter an ACEND®-accredited Dietetic Internship program.
-When the director of a DPD signs a verification statement, she/he also is verifying that the individual has completed at least a baccalaureate degree from a U.S. regionally-accredited college/university or foreign equivalent. - To establish eligibility to take the registration examination for dietitian nutritionists and nutrition and dietetic technicians: A verification statement is required by the Commission on Dietetic Registration upon completion of the ACEND[®]-accredited Combined BS/MS (CDP), Dietetic Internship (DI), Future Education Model Graduate Program (FG), Nutrition and Dietetics Technician Program (DT), Future Education Model Bachelor's Program (FB), Future Education Model Associate Program (FA), Didactic Program in Dietetics with an Individualized Supervised Practice Pathway (ISPP), International Dietitian Education Program (IDE) or Foreign Dietitian Education Program (FDE) to indicate completion of academic or supervised practice requirements for eligibility to write the registration examination. - To establish eligibility for membership in The Academy of Nutrition and Dietetics (The Academy): A verification statement is required when applying for Active membership in The Academy.
+- To establish eligibility for a Dietetic Internship program: The completion of ACEND[®] Didactic Program in Dietetics (DPD) requirements or ACEND accredited Foreign Dietitian Education (FDE) program and at least a bachelor's degree from a U.S. regionally accredited college/university or foreign equivalent permit an individual to apply to an ACEND[®]-accredited Dietetic Internship program.
+When the director of a DPD or FDE signs a verification statement, she/he also is verifying that the individual has completed at least a baccalaureate degree from a U.S. regionally-accredited college/university or foreign equivalent. - To establish eligibility to write the registration examination for dietitian nutritionists and nutrition and dietetic technicians: In order for an individual to write the Commission on Dietetic Registration (CDR) credentialing exam, a verification statement is required that indicates program completion.
+Successful graduates of a Coordinated Program (CP), Dietetic Internship (DI), Future Education Model Graduate Program (FG), Individualized Supervised Practice Pathway (ISPP), or International Dietitian Education Program (IDE) program may write the RDN credentialing exam.
+Successful graduates of a Nutrition and Dietetics Technician Program NDT or Future Education Model Bachelor's Program (FB) are eligible to write the NDT credentialing exam.
+There is currently no credentialing exam established for Future Education Model Associate Program (FA) graduates; however, they will receive a verification statement to show evidence that the program was completed if a credentialing exam is offered in the future.
+Graduates of Foreign Dietitian Education Programs (FDE) receive a verification statement to indicate completion of academic or supervised practice requirements for eligibility to write the registration or credentialing examination in their home country or to apply to an ACEND accredited dietetic internship. - To establish eligibility for membership in The Academy of Nutrition and Dietetics (The Academy): A verification statement is required when applying for Active membership in The Academy.